guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 scene.add(hemisphereLight)
 ```
 ### Plane Setup – Geometry, Texture and Guard
 Since every space needs a point of reference, let's create a plane to define what is the game's area and the floor of our 3D world.
-To do that, let's create first the [`THREE.PlaneGeometry`](https://threejs.org/docs/index.html#api/en/geometries/PlaneGeometry) and the material that gives visual appeal to the plane, by calling [`THREE.MeshPhongMaterial`](https://threejs.org/docs/index.html#api/en/materials/MeshPhongMaterial).
-Then, let's create the plane's mesh by calling [`THREE.Mesh`](https://threejs.org/docs/index.html#api/en/objects/Mesh) that takes the `planeGeometry` and `planeMaterial` as arguments, and add the `planeMesh` to the `scene`.
+To do that, let's create the [`THREE.PlaneGeometry`](https://threejs.org/docs/index.html#api/en/geometries/PlaneGeometry) and the material that gives visual appeal to the plane, by calling [`THREE.MeshPhongMaterial`](https://threejs.org/docs/index.html#api/en/materials/MeshPhongMaterial).
+Then, let's create the plane's mesh by calling [`THREE.Mesh`](https://threejs.org/docs/index.html#api/en/objects/Mesh), a mesh constructor that takes the `planeGeometry` and `planeMaterial` as arguments, and finally add the `planeMesh` to the `scene`.

 ```js
 // Plane